ExpHP/thpages/static/content/mods/bullet-cap.md

 ## I see an enemy onscreen that won't disappear!

-This is a known bug that can effect games TH14 and onwards.
+This is a known bug that can affect games TH14 and onwards.
 I believe it is due to ANM id collisions.

 ---